 - Never place a rear facing infant seat in front of an air bag.
-A deploying passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearward facing infant seat. - Only use a rearward-facing child restraint in a rear seat.
+A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearward facing infant seat. - Only use a rearward-facing child restraint in a vehicle with a rear seat.